demoraescosta/kodiak/README.md

 ## Requirements

-- GCC
+- A GNU-compatible C toolchain capable of generating x86-64 ELF objects.
-- xorriso
+- make
-- mtools
+- xorriso - For building the ISO

 ## Building the ISO